top of page

 Overview

-The objective of Perbak’s remuneration policies and practices is to establish, implement and maintain a culture that is consistent with, and promotes, sound and effective risk management and does not encourage risk-taking which is inconsistent with the risk profile of the Firm and the services that it provides to its clients.
-In addition, Perbak recognises that remuneration is a key component in how it attracts, motivates, and retains quality staff and is key to encourage consistently high levels of performance, productivity, and results.
+In addition, Perbak recognises that remuneration is a key component in how the Firm attracts, motivates, and retains quality staff and sustains consistently high levels of performance, productivity, and results.
 As such, the Firm’s remuneration philosophy is also grounded in the belief that its people are the most important asset and provide its greatest competitive advantage.

 Characteristics of the Firm’s Remuneration Policy and Practices